Phase-shift keying: Introduction

-A convenient method to represent PSK schemes is on a constellation diagram.
+A convenient method to represent M-ary transmission PSK schemes is on a constellation diagram.
 This shows the points in the complex plane where, in this context, the real and imaginary axes are termed the in-phase and quadrature axes respectively due to their 90° separation.
 Such a representation on perpendicular axes lends itself to straightforward implementation.
 The amplitude of each point along the in-phase axis is used to modulate a cosine (or sine) wave and the amplitude along the quadrature axis to modulate a sine (or cosine) wave.
 By convention, in-phase modulates cosine and quadrature modulates sine.

 In PSK, the constellation points chosen are usually positioned with uniform angular spacing around a circle.
 This gives maximum phase-separation between adjacent points and thus the best immunity to corruption.
 They are positioned on a circle so that they can all be transmitted with the same energy.
 In this way, the moduli of the complex numbers they represent will be the same and thus so will the amplitudes needed for the cosine and sine waves.
 Two common examples are "binary phase-shift keying" (BPSK) which uses two phases, and "quadrature phase-shift keying" (QPSK) which uses four phases, although any number of phases may be used.
 Since the data to be conveyed are usually binary, the PSK scheme is usually designed with the number of constellation points being a power of two.